serokell/blog-posts/typescript-for-haskellers/article.md

 Generalized algebraic data types (GADTs) in Haskell give us the ability to manually write types of constructors.
 With a data type `D a` with the type value `a`, we can create constructors like `C :: Int -> D Int`.

-The key feature is that Haskell can tell us about the equality of types `a` and `Int` here.
+The key feature here is that Haskell can infer the equality of types `a` and `Int`.
 TypeScript, on the other hand, doesn't have equality inference.
 Nevertheless, we can manually provide such equality to it as a value.

 The other great feature of this approach is that we can make a nice eDSL with GADTs.
 TypeScript will not provide you with such a good eDSL as Haskell would, but it doesn't mean that we can't do it.

+Let's show on example how it will look like and work.
 We will use `fp-ts` here and below since it has a lot of useful built-in types and functions.

 ```typescript